 The Centurion Race and training takes a big toll on your feet.
-My feet have changed in the past two years.
+My feet changed once I found the right shoes.
 I have Morton’s toe.
 My feet gave me lots of problems at high mileage.
 After much research I made the switch to better shoes.
-I now wear Altra Torin 1.5 and 2.0.
+I now wear Altra Torin’s.
 These shoes have Zero Drop and a Very wide toe box.
 The zero drop took some getting use to.
 My toes loved the wide toe box.
 In fact my feet changed.
 My toes spread out.
-My feet turned slightly outward.
-My foot made this adjustment so my second toe and big toe are the same length.
+With the extra room my feet made adjustments so my second toe and big toe are the same length.
 It has worked.
 All my foot problems went away.
 Happy feet make happy Centurions.

 The one problem I have occasionally is blisters.
 I have found several things that have worked for me.